What taxes (if any) are payable by the owner of real estate on a recurring basis and can these be reduced or offset in any way?

 The building tax rate is €0.033 per each even initiated square metre of built-up area.

-The annual tax rate on buildings can be increased or decreased by the relevant tax administration body.
+The annual tax rate on buildings can be increased or decreased by the relevant tax administration authority.
 They can also levy a supplement for every floor situated above first floor level, although the maximum amount of the supplement shall not exceed €0.33 per each additional floor except for the first floor.

 The annual tax rate on flats and non-residential premises is €0.033 per each even initiated square metre of the floor area of the flat or non-residential premises.
-This can be varied by the appropriate tax administration body.
+This can be varied by the appropriate tax administration authority.
 The maximum annual tax rate on flats and non-residential premises is 10 times the lowest annual tax rate on flats and non-residential premises set by the tax administration authority.

 Rates in the Slovak Republic vary according to the type of land and its locality.
-Bratislava, for example, has the highest rates of taxation per square metre.
+Bratislava, for example, has generally the highest rates of taxation per square metre.

 Owners of real estate must pay real estate tax (Impuesto de Bienes Inmuebles).
 This is a local tax payable by owners of real estate and the holders of certain other property rights.
 Real estate tax is calculated on the basis of the cadastral value (valor catastral).
 This is set by the municipality in which the property is located on the basis of certain criteria established by law.
 The tax is calculated by applying a certain multiplier to the cadastral value as recorded in the cadastral register.
 This tax cannot be reduced or offset in any way.